wyhaines/hpack.cr/README.md

 require "hpack"
 ```

 There are two main classes provided by this shard, `HPack::Encoder` and `HPack::Decoder`.
-Thd default Encoder will be created with Indexing set to (`NONE`)[https://httpwg.org/specs/rfc7541.html#literal.header.without.indexing], huffman encoding false, and the max table size set to 4k (4096 bytes).
+The default Encoder will be created with Indexing set to (`NONE`)[https://httpwg.org/specs/rfc7541.html#literal.header.without.indexing], huffman encoding false, and the max table size set to 4k (4096 bytes).
 These parameters can all be set in the constructor.

 ```crystal
 # To create a default Encoder: